Skip to Main Content

 The definitive source for US patents--provides many ways for finding patents and patent applications

-NOTE: Available to current Dickinson affiliates only.
-FIRST TIME USERS must register to search this database.
+must register to search SciFinder, which is available to current Dickinson affiliates only.
 Contact the Chemistry Liaison Librarian

 Provides access to over 80 million international patents